-One of the disadvantages of eCommerce is the halt of any transactions when your site requires maintenance or goes down due to a server failure.
-As a result, you will lose your potential revenue.
+One of the disadvantages of eCommerce is the disruption of any transactions when your site requires maintenance or goes down due to a server failure.
+Consequently, it can lead to lost potential revenue.

 2. Customers Can’t Try the Items

-With the relative ease of starting an online store, the eCommerce industry is highly competitive.
+The ease of starting an online store makes the eCommerce market highly competitive.
 Customers can also easily and quickly compare prices between stores, urging vendors to always keep up with the state of the market.

-Shipping time can vary depending on the shipping service and the location of the recipient.
-Therefore, it’s crucial to let the customers know the expected delivery time when they place their order as well as provide shipment tracking when available.
+Shipping times can vary depending on the service and the recipient’s location.
+Therefore, it’s crucial to inform customers of the expected delivery time after placing their order.
+Additionally, it’s also a good idea to provide shipment tracking.

 7. Lack of Personal Assistance

-Customers may still prefer to shop at brick and mortar stores for specific niches like jewelry or high-end fashion goods.
-Face-to-face interaction with an expert on the subject is preferable when purchasing such expensive products.
+In some niches like jewelry or high-end fashion goods, customers may still prefer to shop at brick and mortar stores.
+This is because live interaction with an expert on the subject is preferable.